Millenarianism

-Millenarianism or millenarism (from Latin millenarius 'containing a thousand' and -ism) is the belief by a religious, social, or political group or movement in a coming fundamental transformation of society, after which "all things will be changed".
+Millenarianism or millenarism (from Latin millenarius 'containing a thousand' and -ism) is the belief held by a religious, social, or political group or movement in a coming fundamental transformation of society, after which "all things will be changed".
 Millenarianism exists in various cultures and religions worldwide, with various interpretations of what constitutes a transformation.

 These movements believe in radical changes to society after a major cataclysm or transformative event.

 Millenarianist movements can be secular (not espousing a particular religion) or religious in nature, and are therefore not necessarily linked to millennialist movements in Christianity.